jhills01/Employers/README.md

 ## Description

 1. Most files contain only code that I have personally written, though there are some exceptions where my code is interlaced with code provided beforehand.
-Some noteable examples of "interlaced" files (NOTE: the vast majority of these examples are in lower level courses and labs):
+Some noteable examples of "interlaced" files (NOTE: the vast majority of these examples occur in lower level courses and labs):
     - makefiles
-    - C/C++ headers1
+    - C/C++ headers